 The June 1, 1930 issue of the L.A.
 Times called it the "Roxy of the West."
 Thanks to Mike Hume for locating the article.
 Evidently the writer didn't go upstairs or we wouldn't have the comment that there is "practically no balcony."

 Note the comment about the atmospheric ceiling: "There are two ceilings, one depicting a sky, over which clouds shift continuously, the other carrying out the metallic treatment."
 That "other" being the deco lattice ceiling seen below the sky.
-While they advise that the theatre had 70mm Fox Grandeur projectors, that seems unlikely.
+While they advise that the theatre had 70mm Fox Grandeur projectors, that was not the case.
 Very few were made.
 The writer perhaps exaggerated after being told that the house was "ready" for such things in the future.

 An ad for the the sign contractor, Metlox Corporation, that appeared in the opening night program.
 Thanks to Kurt Wahlner for the image.
 The marquee letters were changeable neon with the tubing inside a black channel letter.
 Their copy notes: "Current attractions are featured in handsome interchangeable Metlox ceramic letters, finished in glazed black and mounted upon snugly fitting sections overlayed with pure gold leaf."
 Later there's also a mention of them as "individual tubing letters."